norulshahlam/tutorials-data-audit/README.md

     INNER JOIN
     jv_global_id g ON g.global_id_pk = s1.global_id_fk;

+## Added table for custom audit mapping
+Run the endpoint first and it will save for you your custom audit mapping.

+    SELECT * FROM AUDIT_MAPPED order by commit_date

 ## How to clean up snapshots and commits after a period of time in Javers?